mgcooper/icemodel/icemodel/+icemodel/+verification/README.md

 `subsurface_profile_bundle` candidate.
 Density and temperature preserve every model time-by-depth column as dated tall rows; behavior stays soft (diagnostic, no hard gate).

+SUMup has no demo-local subset path.
+Full interactive verification uses the top-level `data/` archive; automated tests use isolated temporary roots and provisioned `test/data` capabilities.

 Use `matchObservations` when model development needs the actual paired values rather than only the report overview or aggregate `comparecase` metrics: